Brush Tips: Caustics¶

 Set the blending mode to color dodge and lower the opacity.

-Finally, polish the piece with the airbush tool and some local color picking.
+Finally, polish the piece with the airbrush tool and some local color picking.